© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Blaenavon Upper Brick Yard is a scheduled monument protected by Cadw under reference MM296.
 View the official record →

-Blaenavon Upper Brick Yard is a post-medieval and modern industrial site located in Blaenavon, Monmouthshire, Wales, which forms part of the broader industrial heritage of the area.
+Blaenavon Upper Brick Yard is a post-medieval and modern industrial site located in Blaenavon, Monmouthshire, Wales, reflecting the area's significant contribution to British industrial production during the nineteenth and twentieth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM296.

 Blaenavon Upper Brick Yard dates from the post medieval/modern period, and is classified as a quarry.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Blaenavon Upper Brick Yard is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM296.